angband/angband/docs/hacking/compiling.rst

 Then run these commands::

         ./configure --enable-win
-        make
+        make install

-The install target almost certainly won't work

-Following build, to get the program to run, you need to copy the executable from the src directory into the top-level dir, and copy 2 DLLs (libpng12.dll and zlib1.dll) from src/win/dll to the top-level dir
+The last step only works with very recent versions.
+For older ones, use "make" rather than "make install" and copy src/angband.exe, src/win/dll/libpng12.dll, and src/win/dll/zlib1.dll to the top-level directory.

 Using Cygwin (with MinGW)
 ~~~~~~~~~~~~~~~~~~~~~~~~~